Tmziyako/PC_Sales-Project/README.md

-# pc_sales_sql_practise_project
+# 🖥️ pc_sales_sql_practice_project

+## 📌 Project Overview
-This project focuses on building SQL skills, starting from the basics and progressing to advanced concepts.
-The approach is to solve questions and challenges based on provided datasets.
+This project focuses on building and strengthening **SQL skills**, starting from the basics and progressing to advanced concepts.
+The approach is hands-on: solving questions and challenges based on provided datasets to simulate real-world scenarios in data analysis and reporting.

-#Objectives:
+---

+## 🎯 Objectives
-Practice fundamental SQL queries such as filtering, sorting, and grouping Explore aggregate functions (SUM, COUNT, AVG) for data analysis Work with joins to combine data across multiple tables
+- Practice fundamental SQL queries such as filtering, sorting, and grouping
+- Explore aggregate functions (`SUM`, `COUNT`, `AVG`) for data analysis
+- Work with joins to combine data across multiple tables
+- Progress toward advanced SQL concepts through structured exercises

+---

-Repository Structure:
+## 📂 Repository Structure
-raw_data: Contains the source dataset (pc_data.csv) which includes sales transactions, employee performance, and product details.
+- **raw_data** → Contains the source dataset (`pc_data.csv`) with sales transactions, employee performance, and product details
-pc_questions: Contains the business logic and analytical requirements (pc_sales_sql_questions.sql) that drive the project.
+- **pc_questions** → Contains business logic and analytical requirements (`pc_sales_sql_questions.sql`) that drive the project
-sql_scripts: This is the core of the repository, providing tiered solutions (Basic, Intermediate, and Advanced) to the business questions.
+- **sql_scripts** → Core of the repository, providing tiered solutions (Basic, Intermediate, Advanced) to the business questions

+---

-Tools Used:
+🛠️ Tools & Technologies
-SQL Server Management Studio 22(SMSS)
+- **SQL Server Management Studio 22 (SSMS)**
+- **T-SQL** for queries, joins, and stored procedures
+- **GitHub** for version control and documentation

+---

+## 🔑 Skills Demonstrated
+- Writing efficient SQL queries for analysis
+- Using aggregate functions for insights
+- Combining data with joins across multiple tables
+- Structuring solutions from beginner to advanced levels
+- Applying business logic to real-world datasets

+---

-Why This Project?
+## 🚀 Why This Project?
 By consistently practicing SQL in a structured way:
-Build confidence in writing efficient queries.
+- Build confidence in writing efficient queries
-Improve my ability to analyze and interpret data.
+- Improve ability to analyze and interpret data
-Prepare for real-world scenarios such as database management, reporting, and analytics.
+- Prepare for real-world scenarios such as database management, reporting, and analytics

-Skills Covered
-Filtering and sorting data
-Using aggregate functions (SUM, COUNT, AVG)
-Grouping results with GROUP BY

 Business Analysis Topics